indrekots/indrekots.github.io/_posts/articles/2024-03-03-whats-inside-the-nginx-ingress-controller.md

 $ kubectl exec --stdin --tty -n ingress-nginx ingress-nginx-controller-7dcdbcff84-bf6sn -- /bin/bash
 ```
 At `/etc/nginx` we can find a file called `nginx.conf`.
-The file name should be familiar if you’ve ever set up an Nginx reverse proxy
+The file name should be familiar if you’ve ever set up an Nginx reverse proxy.
 This is the main configuration file for the Nginx web server.

 The default configuration file is pretty dense.